THE PREMIER MARKETPLACE FOR REAL GEMS

 Pietersite Stone Meaning

-As far as pietersite’s spiritual meaning, the stone connects it to Freya, the revered Norse goddess of love, beauty, and fertility.
+As far as pietersite’s spiritual meaning, the stone connects to Freya, the revered Norse goddess of love, beauty, and fertility.

 Remember the nickname “Tempest Stone” we mentioned earlier?
-This nickname partly comes from pietersite’s appearance, specifically its flashes of golden-orange, reminiscent of lightning penetrating a gray-blue sky.
-The stone is also pyroelectric (able to generate electricity when heated), so it literally contains an electrical charge, as though it were carrying lightning inside!
+This nickname partly comes from pietersite’s appearance — specifically its flashes of golden-orange, reminiscent of lightning penetrating a gray-blue sky.

 Like a storm, pietersite is a cleansing force that sets the stage for a brighter, colorful future of growth and healing.
 On that note, what is pietersite good for?